As COVID-19 progresses, it’s hard to ignore the far-reaching effects of the pandemic.

 Further, you can collect credit/debit card payments directly through the software so clients never need to interact with your staff directly.
 You can even send a “report card” detailing the pet’s stay directly to clients, so all important information is communicated without face to face interaction!

 COVID-19 and Pet Care Businesses: Additional Resources

 Collective knowledge surrounding the COVID-19 pandemic and its effects changes every day.
-It’s up to you to continue monitoring the situation and making the best decisions for your pet care business and all involved.
+It’s up to you to continue monitoring the situation and make the best decisions for your pet care business and all involved.

 We’ve compiled a list of the top small business and pet care resources to help you make informed decisions during this uncertain time.
-Check them out below:

 - Dog Daycare Business Plan: The 2020 Getting Started Guide.
-We created this guide to help pet care business owners create their initial business plan.
+We created this guide to help pet care business owners write their initial business plan.
 However, it's a great resource to guide you through an evaluation of yours during the pandemic.